jbeck018/howlerops/backend-go/DEPLOYMENT_COMPLETE_GUIDE.md

-# SQL Studio Backend - Complete Deployment Guide
+# Howlerops Backend - Complete Deployment Guide

-**A beginner-friendly, step-by-step guide to deploy SQL Studio backend to production**
+**A beginner-friendly, step-by-step guide to deploy Howlerops backend to production**

-This guide will walk you through deploying SQL Studio backend from scratch, even if you have zero experience with GCP or Turso.
+This guide will walk you through deploying Howlerops backend from scratch, even if you have zero experience with GCP or Turso.
 By following this guide, you'll have a production-ready API running in 30-60 minutes.

 ---